demelere/demelere/README.md

 I'm a software engineer at NASA and a machine learning engineer.
-My background is in full-stack software engineering and in productionizing ML.
-I'm interested in building products for space that integrate hardware and software, as well as in applying AI to IoT/Edge devices, sensors, and robotics.
+I'm interested in integrating software with sensor hardware and robotics, deploying inference services on edge devices, computer vision, multi-modal LLM interfaces, and time series data.